lucasjellema/slide-viewer/README.md

 - Interactive tooltips that can be hovered and explored
 - Ability to remove/hide objects from slides
 - Download annotations as JSON file
+- Download complete package (slides + annotations) as a zip file
+- Upload slides and annotations from a local zip file
 - Persistent annotations via localStorage and file storage
 - Dynamic loading of slides and annotations from remote zip files